 “This Person” put all of this togetther for others to share.
 EVEN prepared the shopping list!!!!
 My husband actually helped me do it today and it did take us longer then four hours.
 That does not mean that she didn’t get it done in four hours and either way I appreciate all of the work she put in that I didn’t have to do!!
 I am sure we were not nearly as organized as her and that is why she was faster.
 Either way I think this is awesome and I very much appreciate all the work you put into this Katie.
 THANK YOU VERY MUCH!!!!
 I can’t wait to start trying the different meals

 No, thank you Felicia for the kind words.
-I really appreciate it!!
+I really appreciate it!! 🙂 Come back and let me know how you guys liked the meals!

 So on recipes like the buffalo chicken, you put the chicken, sauce, butter, and ranch all into the bag and freeze.
 Then thaw and throw in crockpot.
 Just making sure that we are just dumping all of the ingredients into the bag?